whiteSHADOW1234/FinalProject/README.md

 ```

- * Java configuration must looks like this
+ * Java configuration should looks like this
 ![](https://i.imgur.com/sfXtJg8.png)

 2. Do not forget to download this configuration